Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 hmisc_desc <- unlist(hmisc_desc$counts)
 hmisc_desc <- as.data.frame(hmisc_desc)

-# Unload a package
-# unloadNamespace("Hmisc")
-# detach("package:Hmisc")
 ```

-You can remove libraries from your environment using the code from the previous code chuck.
+You can remove libraries from your environment using a couple of different commands: (`unloadNamespace("Hmisc")` and `detach("package:Hmisc")`) Read the documentation to understand the differences.

 Table: (\#tab:hmiscshow)Summary Statistics using Hmisc